 100 percent of DOR data was successfully delivered, received in the correct formatting, and added to a database with zero errors

-In the short term, our partners in Massachusetts were assured of our ability to solve increasingly bigger parts of the picture.
+In the short term, our partners in Massachusetts were assured of our ability to solve increasingly large parts of the picture.
 In addition, we could quickly prioritize our next steps — based on the 28 items we identified for improvement — to ensure that 100 percent of claimants will be able to navigate account creation and that paidleave.mass.gov would be accessible to all at launch.

 Mitigating risks with real users

 Nava often works in multi-vendor environments with strict legislative deadlines.
-In Massachusetts, we have 13 months to build a service to support an estimated 161,000 claims annually — from scratch.
+In Massachusetts, we had 13 months to build a service to support an estimated 161,000 claims annually — from scratch.
 And on this particular project, we onboarded before the other vendor teams.
 So we wouldn’t be stalled, we specifically chose a scope for our first pilot that was independent of other teams.

 We focused on the account creation user flow, from account creation through the first step of making a claim.
 In addition to being something we could start immediately, the account creation flow is also high-impact; it’s one of the first things PFML claimants will experience.
 Getting this foundational component right is essential to building a seamless user experience.